deannabdz/mustainreeds-eleventy-netlify/pages/home.md

 ---
 <h1 style="text-align:center;">Oboe Reeds by Kyle Mustain</h1>
 English Horn and Oboe, <a href="https://pittsburghsymphony.org/biography/kyle-mustain">Pittsburgh Symphony</a>

-When I have extra reeds, I will make them available for purchase on this website.
+<p style="text-align:center;">When I have extra reeds, I will make them available for purchase on this website. </p>

 All reeds are handmade by me with the same materials I use for my orchestra reeds.